ejrbuss/type-mark/README.md

 $ npm install type-mark
 ```

-In order to actually use type-mark in your Node project you will need to
+To use type-mark in your Node project you will need to require it
-require it in using
 ```js
 var type = require('type-mark');
 ```